 Another idea the Work Track considered was to only allow the declaration of registry services through the RSEP, though only beginning at contracting time or thereafter.
 This proposal met resistance within the Work Track for at least a few reasons: 1) applicants may want to have assurance that their registry services are acceptable before the transition to delegation steps, 2) the community may want to provide input to proposed registry services, and 3) it may discourage innovation.
 The Work Track agreed that applicants should, at a minimum, be allowed to provide its registry services at application submission.

 The Work Track generally agreed that improving the way in which an applicant could agree to pre-approved registry services would improve efficiency.
 The registry services evaluation process should not have to individually review every applicant’s registry services, especially where the applicant is only using pre-approved registry services.
 A Work Track member suggested that the process could be separated, where applicants proposing no new registry services would be handled in one way, but those suggesting new registry services would be handled in parallel and in an efficient manner.
 The thought is that by ensuring efficient review of new registry services, applicants would be encouraged to innovate, but also provide them earlier in the process.
 Some noted that the current process is not too dissimilar to this suggestion (i.e., applicants may suggest new registry services at application submission and if the evaluation panel determines that they might present a stability or security risk, RSEP could be required during Extended Evaluation).
-There was support for continuing to allow applicants to submit new registry services at application submission, or after delegation, as is the case currently, though some sought to make the declaration of registry services at application submission compulsory.
+There was support for continuing to allow applicants to submit new registry services at application submission, or after delegation, as is the case currently, though some sought to make the description declaration of registry services a requirement at application submission as it was in the 2012 round.

 The Work Track also discussed whether the list of pre-approved registry services needed to be explicitly determined or could be noted via reference in the AGB and/or registry agreement.
 It was also suggested that pre-approved services could be listed, but new services would require detailed explanation.